dagbjorn/microcoffeeoncloud/README.md

 05.01.2021 | Added support for Spring WebClient since RestTemplate is in maintenance mode.
 However, still using RestTemplate as an alternative.
 19.05.2021 | Integrated Keycloak, an authorization server, in Microcoffee.
 CreditRating API is now requiring the OAuth2 client credentials grant.
 30.05.2021 | Upgraded to Spring Boot 2.5.0 and Spring Cloud 2020.0.3.
+23.11.2021 | Added extra on required setup for GitHub Actions workflows.

 ## Contents